rethyxyz/Spatula/README.md

 #### tagger.py
 `tagger.py` decides what category/categories a recipe should be in.
 Admittedly, it's very primitive at the moment, only looking at the title as a means to determine whether or not a recipe should be a member of a category.
 This is very limited, as you do have titles such as "Beer Batter", which in the past would end up going in the "Drinks" category.
 This has been subverted by using exemption keywords, which stops certain title strings - such as "beer batter" - from being included in certain categories.
-It is over-engineered, and frankly underpreforming, but it does the job, albeit with many recipes being skipped due to the title limitation.
+It is over-engineered, and frankly underperforming, but it does the job, albeit with many recipes being skipped due to the title limitation.
 `tagger.py` needs work.

 #### database.sql